-- gas operation only Propane / Butane for autonomous use - electrical operation only 230 V for stationary use on camp sites - or gas and electrical operation mixed operation only possible in winter mode.
+- gas operation only Propane / Butane for autonomous use - electrical operation only 230 V for stationary use on camp sites - operation only possible in winter mode.

 In winter operation, the unit automatically selects the required power setting according to the temperature difference between the temperature set on the control panel and the current room temperature.
 When the boiler is filled, the water is automatically heated as well.
 The water temperature depends on the selected operational mode and the heater output.